How to Set Up OKRs and Align them to Customer Success

 This goal setting strategy can also help make sure your Customer Success goals are reflected in the goals of the organization as a whole.
 Customer success, retention, and upsells should be a standard part of any company culture, and having measurable public customer success OKRs can keep everyone on the same page.

 For customer success leaders and CSMsl, staying committed to team OKRs can help set measurable goals and ensure they are met in turn.
 Whether these goals revolve around issue resolution times, retention numbers, or upsell revenue, OKRs keep Customer Success teams accountable to themselves and to their company as a whole.
+Learn more about industry-leading processes in this webinar.

 Stay On Top Of Critical Goals